atinfo/awesome-test-automation/c#-test-automation.md

 * [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/) is a popular high-performance JSON framework for .NET
 * [RestSharp](https://www.nuget.org/packages/RestSharp/) ― simple REST and HTTP API Client
 * [XMLUnit](http://www.xmlunit.org/) - testing and comparing XML output for Java and .NET

+## DataBase test automation
+* [DBTestCompareGenerator](https://github.com/ObjectivityLtd/DBTestCompareGenerator) - Tool for generating database tests that can be run with [DBTestCompare](https://github.com/ObjectivityLtd/DBTestCompare).
+* [NBi](https://github.com/Seddryck/NBi) - NBi is a testing framework (add-on to NUnit) for Business Intelligence.
+It supports most of the relational databases (SQL server, MySQL, postgreSQL ...) and OLAP platforms (Analysis Services, Mondrian ...) but also ETL and reporting components (Microsoft technologies).

 # Resources
 Where to discover new libraries, information, tools, etc.